ModelEarth/io/coders/python/README.md

 # Node, Python, pyenv, Conda and Docker notes

+To open local .ipynb files, run `jupyter notebook` after choosing "New Terminal at Folder".

 ## Start a Virtual Environment

 See the [pyenv](#pyenv) steps below if you need to run a different version of python.